 - A different flight option

-Remember to inquire with airline workers about these things if your plans change.
-They have to inform you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline representatives about these entitlements if your plans change.
+They have to tell you about your rights when there’s a significant delay or cancellation.

 Norse Atlantic Airways Flight Delay Compensation

-Travel setbacks from Norse Atlantic Airways can be very frustrating.
-However there’s some good news: if you’re stuck waiting for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Delays with flights from Norse Atlantic Airways can be really annoying.
+However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are on your side.
+Regulations in the UK and EU are in your favor.
 You could be eligible for up to €600 per person.
-What is important is when you arrive, not when you leave.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+What is important is when you reach your destination, not when you depart.
+So pay attention to your arrival time if you want to seek flight delay compensation.

-How much you get depends on your flight distance.
-A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed for the same duration.
+Your compensation depends on the length of your journey.
+A short flight won’t yield as much as a longer flight, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |